crodriguez1a/code-heads/glimmer-codeheads/website/README.md

 }
 ```

+**Imported modules (e.g., reducers) are not automatically resolved.**

-  II.
-Imported modules that wouldn't automatically be resolved (e.g., reducers), should be placed in either `src/utils`, or inside of a collection `my-component/-utils`.
-Note the local `-utils` is pre-fixed with a hyphen.
-This is explained in the following Glimmer issue:
+  - Custom modules should be placed in either `src/utils`, or inside of a collection (e.g `my-component/-utils`).
+Note that when referencing from inside a collection, `-utils` is pre-fixed with a hyphen.
+This convention is further explained in the following Glimmer issue:
   <https://github.com/glimmerjs/resolution-map-builder/issues/8>

 Here's an example of file system with some custom modules added:

       my-app
     ├── config